erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/won-deployer-install-en.md

 ### Notes:
 > [!NOTE]
-> You can use any Android version for dualboot - MIUI/HyperOS or any custom ROM
+> You can only use MIUI/HyperOS to install windows using WoN-deployer, you can flash any custom ROM after Windows Installation
 >
 > If you need any help, please contact us in [Telegram chat](https://t.me/nabuwoa)